Fresh ice warnings issued as cold snap hits parts of the UK

 Dr Agostinho Sousa, head of extreme events and health protection at UKHSA, said: “With the Met Office forecasting drops in temperature across the United Kingdom into next week, it is important to check in on the wellbeing of those most vulnerable to the cold.”

-The Environment Agency has warned that more than 1,800 properties have already flooded, and more could be affected over the next week.

-On Monday morning, there were 169 flood warnings in place, where flooding is expected, and 159 flood alerts for southern parts of England, up through the Midlands and into Yorkshire.
+On Monday afternoon, there were 139 flood warnings in place, where flooding is expected, and 144 flood alerts for southern parts of England, up through the Midlands and into Yorkshire.

-The impact of high water levels is likely to continue, particularly around the Rivers Trent, Severn and Thames, the agency said.

-It added that buildings “will flood and there will be travel disruption” during that time period, and local groundwater flooding is also possible in the South of England, Yorkshire and the Humber.

 Mr Sunak sought to defend the Government’s record on flood protection as he spoke to the media in front of the fast-moving River Thames on Sunday.